Bleron213/PdfApp/README.md

 ```

 * Open the solution in Visual Studio 2022
 * Start PdfApp.Rest project.
-If prompted for a dev certificate use a self-signed certificate
+If prompted for a certificate, use a self-signed development certificate.
+It is important to have a certificate before running docker-compose.
-* Alternatively, start the project using docker-compose
+* After completing the previous step and having a dev certificate, you can shut down PdfApp.Rest and run <b>docker-compose up</b> at the solution level, or alternatively run docker-compose from the Visual Studio interface.

 ## How To Test